oleg-alexandrov/PolyView/Readme.md

 # Compiling Qt

-PolyView depends on Qt 4.
-It was tested to compile on Linux, OSX, and Windows (on the latter with MinGW) with Qt 4.8.
+PolyView was tested to compile on Linux, OSX, and Windows with Qt 4.8 but other 4.x versions should work as well.

 Qt can be installed on Ubuntu with the command: